Seq # 185120040

 Bionomics

-The free living caterpillars construct a typical, downwards turned, conical leaf roll, sometimes called pepperbox, of which the bases is the broadest.
+The free-living caterpillars construct a typical, downwards-turned, conical leaf roll, sometimes called pepperbox, of which the bases are the broadest.
 The last instar bites a circular exit hole in that papperbox.

-The moths are active during late afternoon around their food plant and later come to light.
+The moths are active around their food plant in the late afternoon and later come to light.

 No pictures yet!